top of page

 Etiology: low risk HPV strains (6,11)

-Appearance: soft tan-colored, cauliflower-like papules
+Appearance: soft tan-colored, cauliflower-like papules; appear 3-6 mo after infection

 Location: anus or genitals